razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

   /**
    * Set true if you want item to be selected by default *
-   * Should not be allowed when variant is set to negative */ isDefaultSelected?: boolean;
+   * Should not be allowed when intent is set to negative */ isDefaultSelected?: boolean;